 Anyone can practice yoga.
-It is welcoming, embracing, and available to anyone regardless of age, fitness level, and health status.
+Yoga is welcoming, embracing, and available to anyone regardless of age, fitness level, and health status.
 There is no pressure to achieve an ideal version of postures.
-The only requirements are to roll out a yoga mat, find a safe space to practice, and give it a try.
-Yoga allows us to recognize that our body may feel different on the right side versus left, and differently today than yesterday or a week ago.
-That is exactly why we are on the mat: to experience our body today this very moment.
+The only requirement is to roll out a yoga mat, find a safe space to practice, and give it a try.
+Yoga poses can be modified and adapted to meet specific needs of children based on their age, fitness level, and physical or cognitive abilities.

-If your child has a musculoskeletal condition, practicing yoga can quiet the mind, elongate tight muscles and strengthen weaker ones, decrease pain, improve stamina, posture, body awareness, balance and coordination, and boost self-esteem.
+If your child has a musculoskeletal condition, practicing yoga can help to quite his/her mind, elongate tight muscles and strengthen weaker ones, decrease pain, improve stamina, posture, body awareness, balance and coordination, and boost self-esteem.
 Participating in a group activity for children with more limiting conditions can be very rewarding, as often they are exempt from physical education classes or team sport activities and may feel left behind.

 There are a variety of props (blocks, straps, blankets, wedges, bolsters) and modifications that a knowledgeable teacher can offer to each child-yogi to help achieve a pose (asana).
 Depending on a child’s limitations, different modifications to the poses and arrangement of props can be made and will be unique for each child.
 For example, children with juvenile rheumatoid arthritis may have painful joints and range of motion limitations, which can be particularly bothersome during an acute stage of inflammation.
 Adding small soft wedges under palms, or weight-bearing on elbows instead of palms, may allow the child to achieve cat and cow, downward dog and plank poses.
 Using a rolled up blanket, yoga block, or bolster may help support the trunk, legs or pelvis during prolonged stretches, allowing the body to melt into the supportive surface.